pjmattingly/ant-colony-optimization/README.md

 coordinates of those nodes and give it a distance function call back that can take the coordinates and it will solve it using the ACO algorithm as described.

-An effort has been made to initialize the algorithm's variables (alpha, beta, Q, etc) to sensible default.
+An effort has been made to initialize the algorithm's variables (alpha, beta, Q, etc) to sensible defaults.
 But your TSP problem may differ significantly from the testing set (see test director) and may perform more poorly than optimal.

 The solution is NOT multithreaded at this time, but I have laid the groundwork for adapting it to a multithreaded solution (have the ant class inherit from 'thread' then have its init() run thread.init(), etc).

+A full description of the behavior of the algorithm can be found here: https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms#Example_pseudo-code_and_formula